 “Academic Conversations” Chapters Overview

 Is dealing with what teachers could and should do in preparation to stimulate conversation.
-Here, the 5 key conversation competencies and behaviors are described and covered.
+Here, the five key conversation competencies and behaviors are described and covered.

-In this chapter, teachers will learn various activities and methods for teaching the skills that were addressed in Chapter 2.
+In this section, teachers will learn various activities and methods for teaching the skills that were addressed in Chapter 2.

 This chapter addresses how to design prompts and communication/conversation tasks.

-This chapter addresses specific strategies that will help to teach divers conversation skills, and how to train students to engage in advanced discussions and conversations in all sorts of content fields.
+This section addresses specific strategies that will help to teach divers conversation skills, and how to train students to engage in high-level discussions and conversations in all sorts of content fields.

 This chapter focuses on in what way, and to what extent, conversation competencies may be developed and applied in English and Language Arts classes.
 Here the author focuses on literature conversations and discussions, and how to write an analytical and persuasive essay.